<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Physician Practices]]></category>

-<guid isPermaLink="false">https://www.littlehealthlawblog.com/?p=2919</guid>
+<guid isPermaLink="false">https://www.littlehealthlawblog.com/?p=2948</guid>

-<p>If you need assistance setting up a concierge medical practice that accepts private insurance or would like to discuss this blog post, you may contact our healthcare law firm at (404) 685-1662 (Atlanta) or (706) 722-7886 (Augusta), or by email, <a href="mailto:info@littlehealthlaw.com" target="_blank" rel="noopener">info@littlehealthlaw.com</a>.
+<p>If you are planning to administer ketamine in your practice, would like to set up a ketamine clinic, or would like to discuss this blog post, you may contact our healthcare law firm at (404) 685-1662 (Atlanta) or (706) 722-7886 (Augusta), or by email, <a href="mailto:info@littlehealthlaw.com" target="_blank" rel="noopener">info@littlehealthlaw.com</a>.
 You may also learn more about our law firm by visiting <a href="http://www.littlehealthlaw.com" target="_blank" rel="noopener">www.littlehealthlaw.com</a>.</p>

 <p>&nbsp;</p>